prakash271989/Aws-S3-bucket-cannot-mount-Access-denied/README.md

 created the s3 bucket from aws console page.

 Step 3 :-

 after that mount the s3bucketin your Ec2 instance using below command. s3fs your_bucketname -o use_cache=/tmp -o allow_other -o uid=1001 -o mp_umask=002 -o multireq_max=5 /mydatafile

+In S3 creation  Set permission ->Manage public permissions -> i just leave as it is(Do not grant public read access to this bucket (Recommended)).